 Instructions

-- Salt chicken pieces.
+• Salt chicken pieces.
 Heat 1 tablespoon of oil in a large soup pot.
-Add in the chicken and brown on all sides.
+Add in 2 lbs of chicken drumsticks and 2 lbs of chicken thighs and brown on all sides.

-- Once the chicken is brown, add in curry powder, oyster sauce, fish sauce, garlic, lemongrass and bay leaves.
+• Once the chicken is brown, add in 2 tbsp of curry powder, 2 tbsp of oyster sauce, 2 tbsp of fish sauce, 3 cloves of garlic, 3 stalks of lemongrass and 2 bay leaves.
 Stir well.
 Make sure chicken is coated in the sauces and spices.

-- Add in the carrots and mix well.
+• Add in 4 sliced carrots and mix well.

-- Next, add in water, chicken broth, and the onion.
+• Next, add in 4 cups of water, 1 can of chicken broth, and 1 yellow onion.
 Bring to a boil and then lower to a simmer.
 Simmer for 30 minutes.
 Check the soup for impurities after the 15 minute mark and scoop away any that you see.

-- After 30 minutes of simmering, add in the potatoes and simmer for another 30 minutes.
+• After 30 minutes of simmering, add 2 cubed russet potatoes and simmer for 15 minutes.

-- Lastly, add in the coconut milk and cream of mushroom and simmer for 15 more minutes.
+• Lastly, add in 1 can of coconut milk and 1 can of cream of mushroom and simmer for 15 more minutes.